brkuhgk/self-driving-car/documentation.md

 23. `float MCP4251::DigitalPotPositionToResistance(bool potNum, uint16_t position)`
     - Converts a given wiper position value to the equivalent resistance for the specified potentiometer channel.

-The library seems to provide a comprehensive set of functions to interact with the MCP4251 digital potentiometer and allows users to control its behavior effectively.
-To use this library, you would include the "MCP4251.h" header file and initialize the MCP4251 object with the desired parameters.
-Then, you can call the functions to perform various operations on the potentiometer channels.